3 Management of children with HIV infection

 - If a PCR test result is reported as indeterminate then the result must immediately be discussed with an experienced clinician or laboratory specialist as further more advanced testing is required.

 - Discordant test results occur when the first PCR result is positive but the confirmatory PCR test is negative.
 All discordant results must immediately be discussed with an experienced clinician or laboratory specialist as further testing is required to finalise the child’s HIV status.

 3-7 When should HIV-exposed infants be followed up?

 Until HIV infection has been excluded, HIV-exposed infants must be closely followed:

 - At six weeks, 10 weeks, 14 weeks, 6 months, 9 months, 12 months and 18 months for routine immunisations.

-- The PCR should be repeated at 10 weeks, and again at 18 weeks if the child received 12 weeks of NVP prophylaxis.
-If the PCR is negative and the infant is still breastfed, the PCR should be repeated 6 weeks after breastfeeding is stopped.
+- If previously negative, the PCR should be repeated at 10 weeks and 6 months of age.
+If the PCR is negative and the infant is still breastfed, the HIV test should be repeated 6 weeks after breastfeeding is stopped.

 - Monthly until six months.